This article will help you:

 For example, a music app might want its users to buy concert tickets from within the app.
 It might show users who followed a playlist a concert popup, based on the genre of the playlist they followed.
 In this case, the event property selected here would be genre, and it would be attached to the follow_playlist event.

 More generally, the event property will often be something like “SKU”, “ID”, “Name”, etc.

 - Next, specify the number of items to be recommended to each user.
-By default, Recommend will choose from the 50 most-frequent (based on 30-day uniques) values of the event property you selected in the previous step.
+By default, Amplitude Audiences will choose from the 50 most-frequent (based on 30-day uniques) values of the event property you selected in the previous step.

 However, you can also set your recommendation to work from a static list of property values instead.
 To do this, toggle the Create with Static List toggle and select the candidates from the list of options.

 You can exclude specific values from a dynamic recommendation as well.
 Then click Next > to move to the next step.

 - In the New Recommendation tab, give your new recommendation a name and description.